Thach83/Linux/README.md

 <details>
   <summary>What is a Shell Globbing? (“Wildcards”)?</summary>
- Shell Globbing (also known as Wildcards) is a technique in Linux that allows the use of special characters (wildcards) to search, filter, or manipulate multiple files and directories simultaneously. $ls *.txt (List all .txt files in current directory).
+ Shell Globbing (also known as Wildcards) is a technique in Linux that allows the use of special characters (wildcards) to search, filter, or manipulate multiple files and directories simultaneously.<br>
+  $ls *.txt (List all .txt files in current directory).
 </details>

 ## 2.5: Intermediate Commands